theowenyoung/archive-actionsflow/docs/getting-started.md

           value3: ${{on.rss.outputs.link}}
 ```

-For more information about quick start, see [Getting Started](/docs/getting-started.md)
+For more information about quick started, see [Getting Started](/docs/getting-started.md)

 For more information about the Actionsflow triggers, see [Triggers](/docs/triggers.md)